tenso2006/TooltipFeature/README.md

 # TooltipFeature

+To understand the usage of this NodeModule please clone down the project and run npm install.

+This Github repository installs the component as a node_module used by the "component/Example.js" file.

-Before starting: Please do ---> npm install    on the root directory
+Please do ---> npm install    on the root directory

 To start the server
   type ---> npm run dev   in the console with root directory.